MicrosoftDocs/power-pages-docs/power-pages-docs/configure/add-code-copilot.md

 Review the [terms](https://go.microsoft.com/fwlink/?linkid=2189520) and [Responsible AI FAQ](../responsible-ai-overview.md) documents to understand usage and limitations of Copilot.
 Check the following requirements to start using Copilot in Power Pages:

+### Visual Studio Code
 - Ensure you have installed the latest Power Platform Tools extension.
 - Open site root folder in Visual Studio Code.
   :::image type="content" source="media/add-ai-generated-code/explorer.png" alt-text="Visual Studio Code explorer.":::

-- Sign in to Power Pages Copilot with your Dataverse Environment credentials, or use copilot directly with [Visual Studio Code for the Web](visual-studio-code-editor.md)
+- Sign in to Power Pages Copilot with your Dataverse Environment credentials.

+### Visual Studio Code for the Web

+You can also use Power Pages Copilot while edit code using [Visual Studio Code for the Web](visual-studio-code-editor.md).

 ## How to use Copilot to generate code